1. Browser Art. Navigating with Style

 In July 2022, I joined the transdisciplinary team of art historians, computer scientists, designers and software engineers who investigate how artistic browsers, as opposed to commercial browsers, differently configure and display the Internet content.
 The focus is on uncovering the processual nature of these dynamic visual interfaces and on tracing the underlying algorithmic operations that shape their functionality.

-2. Validating Deep-Learning Methods: From Black Hole Imaging to Medical Brain Imaging
+2. Authenticating Algorithmic Image Reconstructions from Sparse Measurements: From Black Hole Imaging to Medical Neuroimaging

 3. From Photography to fMRI: Epistemic Functions of Images in Medical Research on Hysteria

 Hysteria, a mysterious disease known since antiquity, is said to have ceased to exist.
-Challenging this commonly held view, my PhD dissertation examined the current functional neuroimaging research into hysteria and compared it to the nineteenth-century image-based research into the same disorder.
-My central argument is that, both in the 19th-century and the current neurobiological research on hysteria, images have enabled researchers to generate new medical insights.
+Challenging this commonly held view, my PhD dissertation has examined the current functional neuroimaging research into hysteria, now named functional neurological disorder (FND), and compared the current research to the 19th-century image-based medical investigation of the same physical symptoms.
+My central argument is that, both in the 19th century and the current neurobiological research on hysteria, images have enabled researchers to generate new medical insights.
 My analysis goes beyond the surface of the images, focusing on the step-by-step processes of the images’ creation and interpretation in the context of concrete experimental setups.
 Through detailed case studies, I trace how different images, from photography to functional brain scans, have reshaped the historically situated medical understanding of this disorder that defies the mind-body dualism.
-In addition to the completed PhD dissertation, published by transcript Verlag in 2022, the ongoing results of the project comprise multiple peer-reviewed articles.
+In addition to the open-access monograph published by transcript Verlag in 2022, the ongoing results of the project comprise multiple peer-reviewed articles.